-ICAL has recently acquired a Physical Electronics model 710 Scanning Auger NanoProbe, with EDS (Energy Dispersive X-ray Spectroscopy) and EBSD (Electron Backscattered Diffraction) capabilities.
-In Auger spectroscopy (AES), like SEM, a highly focused and energetically well-defined electron beam is incident on the sample.
-Electrons ejected from the sample are analyzed in terms of their kinetic energy and quantity.
-Some of these electrons are characteristic Auger electrons and much like the x-rays, the Auger electrons are the fingerprint of the atoms from which they are emitted.
+ICAL has recently acquired this Scanning Auger NanoProbe, which features EDS (energy-dispersive X-ray spectroscopy) and EBSD (electron backscattered diffraction) capabilities.
+In Auger spectroscopy (AES), like SEM, a highly focused and energetically well-defined electron beam is incident on the sample, whereupon electrons ejected from the sample are analyzed in terms of their kinetic energy and quantity.
+Some of these electrons are characteristic Auger electrons and, much like characteristic X-rays, are the fingerprint of the atoms from which they are emitted.

-Because of the low kinetic energies of the ejected Auger electrons, their escape depth is limited to a few atomic layers such that one can analyze only the top atomic layers of the sample of interest.
-Therefore, Auger is a surface-sensitive technique (~5nm) which complements the bulk x-ray microanalysis (~3um) of EDS.
-To look below the surface of the sample, the system is equipped with an in situ Ar-ion etching capability for depth profiling of the sample and charge compensation for insulating samples.
+Because of the low kinetic energies of the ejected Auger electrons, their escape depth is limited to a few atomic layers.
+Thus AES allows analysis of only the top atomic layers of the sample of interest.
+Therefore, Auger is a surface-sensitive technique (~5 nm) that complements the bulk X-ray microanalysis (~3 μm) of EDS.
+To allow observation below the surface of the sample, the system is equipped with in situ Ar-ion etching capability for depth profiling of the sample as well as charge compensation for insulating samples.
 The system operates under ultrahigh vacuum conditions with rapid sample introduction facilities.
-A secondary electron detector on this system allows high resolution imaging as previously described.
-With the exception of H and He, all elements can be detected.
+A secondary electron detector on this system allows high-resolution imaging, as previously described.
+Excepting hydrogen and helium, all elements can be detected.

 - Low-Z elemental detection